Guidelines for Preparing Manuscripts

-JPSS expects that the reported research was conducted under international standards for the protection of human subjects and that research protocols were reviewed and approved by an Institutional Review Board (IRB); such approval and the name of the approving entity and approval reference code should be specified in the Methods section.
+JPSS expects that the reported research was conducted under international standards for the protection of human subjects and that research protocols were reviewed and approved by an Institutional Review Board (IRB); such approval and the name of the approving entity and approval reference code must be specified in the Methods section.
 Additional evidence of IRB ethics approval may be requested.

 Citations and references

 JPSS requires all manuscripts to utilize the American Psychological Association (APA) style for citations and references.
 The APA style is used widely in social science research papers.
 For more details on the APA style, interested authors are recommended to consult the Publication Manual of the American Psychological Association (7th Edition) and the APA Style Guide to Electronic References.

 Although Reference Management software (e.g., EndNote, Mendeley, EndNote, Zotero, and Citationsy) is useful for preparing citations and references, JPSS requests that all field codes from the program be removed from the document prior to submission.

 Effective January 2020, all authors of accepted papers for publication with JPSS are required to seek their own language editing service to ensure that the language of the manuscript is standard academic English.
 Manuscripts that do not conform to this language requirement will be returned to the author for revision.

 However, the Journal can provide language editing service upon request from the author for a 10,000 Thai Baht flat rate.
 This includes general language editing for grammatical, typographical, and overall readability of the manuscript, as well as systematic reference checking and reference formatting to meet the requirement of the Journal.
 The language editing fee is payable in full by the author upon receipt of acceptance confirmation from the Journal, and before the manuscript editing can begin.